Chart Color Schemes

 Infrastructure

-Forrest has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Forrest has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-Two projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include Kingston Arts Precinct, Griffith-Narrabundah Community Centre & Oval Upgrade, Yarra Rossa, and Cromwell Office Building Development.
-The following list details those projects likely to be most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two projects likely to impact this area: Kingston Arts Precinct, Griffith-Narrabundah Community Centre & Oval Upgrade, Yarra Rossa, and Cromwell Office Building Development.
+The following details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.